raeslab/loreplotr/README.md

 renv::install("raeslab/loreplotr")
 ```

-## Example
+## Usage

 LoreplotR needs to be passed a dataframe, the (numerical) feature to plot on the x-axis and the (categorical) feature for the y-axis.
 There is one optional parameter ```draw_dots``` which allows you to show/hide dots indicating where individual samples included in the dataframe are located in the plot.
+The package will return a ```ggplot2``` plot
+which can be saved/changed using functions from that library.

+### Example

+Below is an example that shows data from the ```mtcars``` dataset and highlights how the proportions of cars with a different number of cylinders changes in function of fuel efficiency (here included as mile per gallon, mpg).

 ```R
 library(dplyr)